Pre- Commercial development , short supply chains, business partnerships and networks.

 There is also evidence to suggest that more needs to be done to educate and inform local people of the benefits of locally produced food, including freshness and taste due to shorter distances that food is transported and potential benefits to the local economy with increased job creation.
 Making more locally produced food available can contribute to improved food resilience in the locality, which could be of growing importance in the context of factors such as Brexit (as we import 27% of our food from the EU), climate change and its impacts on food production in countries from which we import food and, in some cases, increased use of limited resources when food is transported a distance.
 However, these benefits cannot be realised without more local food becoming available, accessible and affordable.

-The aim of the project is to conduct a study into the development of a food hub within The Vale of Usk LAG region.
-The study will identify current provision of food from food hub type approaches and evaluate the different food hub models in the UK and other countries to ascertain the most appropriate solution for the Vale of Usk.
-It will also consider the issues highlighted above, with a view to incorporating viable solutions to these issues where possible, into the most suitable food hub model (if appropriate).
+The aim of the project was to conduct a study into the development of a food hub within The Vale of Usk LAG region.
+The study was tasked with identifying current provision of food from food hub type approaches and evaluate the different food hub models in the UK and other countries to ascertain the most appropriate solution for the Vale of Usk.
+It also considered the issues highlighted above, with a view to incorporating viable solutions to these issues where possible, into the most suitable food hub model (if appropriate).

-Promar International Ltd were appointed to conduct the study.
-Expected completion will be 28 Sept 2017.
+Promar International Ltd were appointed to conduct the study which was completed Sept 2017.

 Our other projects